Please review the information below prior to making a reservation.

 $50 plus taxes and fees/person.
 Pre-payment is required and can be done with Visa, MasterCard, or Discover.

 Rowe's discovery stations are strategically placed along the Platte River to provide excellent views of the Sandhill Cranes while they are on their river roost.
 Tours last approximately two hours and are led by trained guides.
 Walking distances to viewing blinds range from 1/4 to 1/2 mile over relatively level terrain, with a portion of the walk occurring during very low light conditions (before sunrise and after sunset).
 Viewing blinds offer shelter from wind, rain, and snow, but are not heated and will be as cold or colder than it is outside.
-Flash photography is not permitted; tripods will now be allowed.
+Flash photography is not permitted.
 See Rowe's photo policies below.

 To help determine when you should visit, please review our Plan Your Trip page before making a reservation.
 Children under the age of 10 are not allowed in viewing blinds.
 If a member of your party has ambulatory issues, please indicate that in your reservation either online or by calling 308-468-5282.